PaperFanz/darknet/README.md

 Set `PG=1` to add `-pg` to the compile flags;

 Finally, `make clean` and `make` will build the repository.
 The `darknet` binary can then be run using the same commands as the unmodified version from AlexeyAB.

 You can execute run_darknet.sh for convenience as well.
+The yolov3-tiny.weights will need to be manually added.
 ---

 # Yolo v4, v3 and v2 for Windows and Linux